 Medical Laboratory Assistants/Technicians serve in urban and rural settings in the public and private sectors.
-Hospitals, physicians' offices, diagnostic labs, clinics, specimen collection sites and blood centres all require the services of MLA/Ts.
+Hospitals, physicians' offices, diagnostic labs, clinics, pharmaceutical research testing clinics, fertility clinics, specimen collection sites and blood centres all require the services of MLA/Ts.
 They take samples and perform many pre-analytical functions.
 Data entry of patient information into a computer system is also a common activity.
 In a large laboratory, some may work in a specialized discipline.

 To become a Medical Laboratory Assistant, 8-10 months post-secondary education at a recognized institution is required.
 Graduates qualify to write the OSMT Medical Laboratory Assistant/Technician (MLA/T) Certification exam.
 Training programs will be strongly focused on blood sample collection and the processing of pre-analytical specimens.

 Medical Laboratory Technologists are regulated health professionals who serve in hospital, private, public health, and blood transfusion labs in both urban and rural centres.
 While some postings require a command of numerous disciplines, other MLTs take on the role of specialists in their field.
 Long-term career growth may result in appointments in education, management, or specialties such as molecular genetics.
 MLTs also work in industry research and development, and sales and service.